TGAC/grassroots-build-tools/readme.md

 ### iRODS support

-If you have iRODS installed and you wish to the Grassroots iRODS functionality such as the search service, *etc., then this can be configured here too.
+If you have [iRODS](https://irods.org/) installed and you wish to the Grassroots iRODS functionality such as the [search service](https://github.com/TGAC/grassroots-service-irods), *etc.*, then this can be configured here too.

 The variables are:
  * **IRODS_ENABLED**: Set this to 0 to disable the iRODS support and 1 to enable it.
 For example, to enable the iRODS functionality within Grassroots: